milliewalky/d3d12ma.c/README.md

 The style or appearance of the API is similar to what is commonly known from C APIs for many Windows libraries.
-Naturally, most functions and data types are not prefixed with `I`, as these are not interfaces.
+Naturally, most functions and data types are not prefixed with `I`, as they are not interfaces.
 Nevertheless, it should remain consistent.
 Below are examples of typical mappings:
 - `D3D12MA::ALLOCATOR_DESC` → `D3D12MA_ALLOCATOR_DESC`
 - `D3D12MA::Allocator` → `D3D12MAAllocator`